MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 #### Transport issue

 The message was not delivered to the destination server, which indicates that a transport issue is causing the problem.
-Next, we'll troubleshoot the transport process.
+Next, troubleshoot the transport process.

 #### Does the message appear in message tracking

 Go to the source server and find the outgoing Message ID.
 Next, go to the Destination server and run message tracking to see if it received the message.
-Please select your Exchange version to check the steps to run message tracking.
+Select your Exchange version to check the steps to run message tracking.

 ##### For Exchange Server 2007 and Exchange Server 2010